nikitavoloboev/data/focusing/rules.md

 ## Dotfiles
 - Comment all my aliases briefly saying what they do.
 Comment all zsh functions.
 Be mindful that I can then search through these functions and aliases later.

-## Code
-- Write code to be read by other people.
-Prefer to be explicit over implicit.
-[Readability Matters More Than Correctness](https://xph.us/2017/04/23/readability.html)
-- Make the code run first.
-Then make it fast (if necessary).
-- Read documentation.
-- Delimit files that have spaces with `-` instead of `_`.
-- Use switch cases over long ifs.
-- Function name should describe what it does, not when it's run.
-Good function names summarize what happens inside.

 ## Documentation
 - Practice self documentation.
 Where possible, document things inline in the code base or app itself in some way.
 Don't duplicate things.